vinted/AATKitSPM/README.md

 # AATKitSPM

-A swift package manager that wraps AATKit and AdNetworks (Only AdNetworks with xcframework format are considerd)
+A swift package manager that wraps AATKit and AdNetworks (Only AdNetworks with xcframework format are considered)

 ## Steps